Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 ## Chapter 3: Knowledge in the head and in the world
 1. Precise behavior can emerge from imprecise knowledge (in the head) because:
     * Not all the knowledge for precise behavior has to be in the head — it can be distributed — partly in the head and in the world.
-    * Natural constraints in the world restrict the possible behavior: An object features like screw threads or depressions define the possible relationship with other objects or what actions can be performed on it.
+    * Natural constraints in the world restrict the possible behavior: An object's features like screw threads or depressions define the possible relationship with other objects or what actions can be performed on it.
 This is an example of knowledge in the world.
     * Cultural constraints and conventions are learned artificial restrictions on behavior that reduces the set of likely actions.
 This is an example of knowledge in the head.
     * Lastly, great precision of knowledge is seldom required.
 2. Whenever knowledge needed to do a task is readily available in the world, the need for us to learn it (completely,) diminishes.